wurmlab/NpSearch/README.md

 ```
 ## Usage

-    * Usage: np_search [Options] -m [Motif] -i [Input File] -o [Output Folder Name]
+    * Usage: np_search [Options] -i [Input File] -o [Output Folder Name]

     * Mandatory Options:

+        -i, --input [file]               The input file.
+Can be a relative or a full path.
+        -o, --output [folder name]       The path to the output folder.
+                                          This will be created if the folder does not exist.

+    * Optional Options:
-        -m, --motif [Query Motif]        The query motif to be searched for.
+        -m, --motif [Query Motif]        By default NpSearch only searches for dibasic cleavage site
+                                          ("KR", "RR" or "KK").
+This option allows one to change the
+                                          set of cleavage sites to be searched.
                                           The period "." can be used to denote any character.
 Multiple
                                           motifs query can be used by using a pipeline character ("|")
                                           between each query and putting the motif query in speech marks
                                           e.g. "KR|RR|R..R"
                                           Advanced Users: Regular expressions are supported.
-        -i, --input [file]               The input file.
-Can be a relative or a full path.
-        -o, --output [folder name]       The path to the output folder.
-                                          This will be created if the folder does not exist.

-    * Optional Options:
         -c, --cut_off N                  Changes the minimum Open Reading
                                           Frame from the default 10 amino acid residues to N amino acid
                                           residues.